AmeenMS03/IoT_IDS/README.md

 # [2024-11-15 12:00:05] 192.168.1.101 -> 192.168.1.24, Port: 22 | Attack Type: Brute Force - SSH - 22
 ```

-## **Contributing**

-Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request.

 ## **License**

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.